For a Dreamy Night

 Portobello Road Market

-In Notting Hill, the Portobello Road Market blends antiques, vintage fashion, and food stalls set against a backdrop of pastel-colored houses.
-In the outdoor food section, we tried some deliciously spicy Venezuelan arepas and a flavor-packed Iraqi bowl.
-It's noisy, colorful, and wonderfully chaotic – super charming!
+In Notting Hill, Portobello Road Market blends antiques, vintage fashion, and food stalls against a backdrop of pastel houses.
+In the open-air food section, we tried some spicy Venezuelan arepas and a bowl of Iraqi spices.
+It’s loud, colorful, and a bit chaotic – super charming!

 Voir cette publication sur Instagram